Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Beta-CoRM

 \subsection{Construction}

 From the broad description given above, compound random measures are particularly attractive for grouped data and hence, for supervised learning.
-Since our interest centres on the probabilistic modelling of binary matrices, a natural approach would be to consider a beta-Bernoulli model.
-In a Bayesian nonparametric framework this can be achieved by choosing a beta process (BP) $B$, as the directing CRM on a suitable space $\Omega$.
-One of the main features of this stochastic process is that it concentrates the jumps in $(0,1)$ and hence they can be used as the parameters for Bernoulli random variables.
-As a CRM, the beta process is completely characterised by its L\'evy measure given by
+Since our interest centres on the probabilistic modelling of matrices with binary entries, a suitable approach is to consider a beta-Bernoulli model.
+That is, we assume that the entries of the matrix are Bernoulli random variables with unknown parameter $\theta$ which we assume it follows a beta distribution.
+Within the Bayesian parametric framework, this choice yields a conjugate model so that fast inferential procedures can be carried out.
+In a Bayesian nonparametric setting this can be achieved by choosing a beta process (BP) $B$, as the directing completely random measure defined on a suitable space of features, henceforth denoted as $\Omega$.

-where $c(\omega)$ is a concentration function and $B_0$ is a finite fixed measure on $\Omega$.
-In practice, it is common to consider $c(\omega)=c$, so that $c$ is a concentration parameter.
-As for $B_0$ this measure can be continuous, discrete or a mix of both types.
-In the Bayesian nonparametric literature the most common choice is absolutely continuous.
-This choice is particularly useful for factorial models like the Indian buffet process (and related models) where the interest centres on inference about the infinite number of unknown latent factors \citep[see {\it e.g.}][]{griffiths+zoubin, griffiths+zoubin2, thibaux+jordan}

 For an $n$-gram profiles analysis a factorial model could also be used to discover some latent structure; however, in this paper we are interested in modelling the data directly.
-In order to do so, a discrete base measure on the set of $n$-grams might be a more suitable choice, that is,
+In order to do so, a discrete base measure $B_0$, on the set of $n$-grams ($\Omega$) might be a more suitable choice.
+Hence,

-where the set of $\omega_i$'s work as labels to distinguish the different $n$-grams, contrary to factorial models where each $\omega_i$ usually represents a latent factor that needs to be inferred.
-This is a particularly interesting approach since the beta process will share the same atoms as $B_0$ with corresponding jumps $p_i$ sampled from a beta distribution $(cq_i,c(1-q_i))$ and hence, $B$ has the following representation
+where the set of jumps, $q_i$'s, are random variables defined in the unit interval, and the set of locations $\omega_i$'s, work as deterministic labels to distinguish the different $n$-grams which are independent by construction, and hence, suitable for the applications we consider in this paper.
+This is a particularly interesting approach since the beta process will share the same atoms as $B_0$ with corresponding jumps $p_i$ sampled from a beta distribution $(cq_i,c(1-q_i))$ \citep{thibaux+jordan}.
+Therefore, $B$ has the following discrete representation